Hard-line conservative Reps. Boebert, Miller win primaries

 In Illinois, Democratic Rep. Sean Casten beat progressive Rep. Marie Newman for a seat in suburban Chicago after a declining population cost the state a House seat.

-In all, six states held congressional primary elections, primary runoffs or special elections Tuesday.
+In all, six states held congressional primary elections, primary runoffs or special elections.
 In addition to testing Trump's national influence, they provided hints of how voters are reacting to the high court's decision on abortion.

 Some of the top elections: